 - Graduate students in Curriculum and Instruction are allowed to register for a maximum of six credit hours each term in the fall and spring and 12 credit hours during the summer term.

 Endorsements: Candidates who have or have held a Nebraska certificate in elementary, secondary, or middle-grades education can work toward endorsements.
-Please see the information under Endorsement Programs for the additional requirements for an ESL or Mild, Moderate Special Education endorsement.
+Please see the information under Endorsement Programs for the additional requirements for an Early Childhood, English as a Second Language, High Ability Education K-12, Reading Specialist, or Mild, Moderate Special Education endorsement.
 These endorsements will require additional credit hours and an additional term or terms of study.

-Initial Program at the Advanced Level for Certification: Candidates take graduate-level courses to earn certification to teach through the Nebraska Department of Education.
+Initial Certification at the Advanced Level: Candidates take graduate-level courses to earn certification to teach through the Nebraska Department of Education.